shricodev/ProjectsPython/README.md

-# ProjectsPython
+# ProjectsPyton
-Nothing just some of my small python test projects
+Just some of my small python test projects.